foodlfg/Supreme-Commander-FAF-install-guide/README.md

  - [The official FAF Discord Channel: #technical-help](https://discordapp.com/channels/197033481883222026/202928463076786176)

 _Note:\
 This guide only features the [legacy Python client](https://github.com/FAForever/client/releases).
 The new [Java Downlord's client](https://github.com/FAForever/downlords-faf-client/releases) will be added later.
 The development of the Python client stopped so the community only supports the Java client.
-Currently both works._
+Currently both work._

 ## System properties
 - **Ubuntu 18.04 LTS, 18.10**